agross/docker-reveal/README.md

          | tar -xJC /usr/src/things \
        && make -C /usr/src/things all
    ```

 1. Use [`gosu`](https://github.com/tianon/gosu) when required to run as non-root
 1. Have integration tests
 1. Build the `Dockerfile` in a running container, REPL-style
+1. Include a `HEALTHCHECK` in the Dockerfile or run containers with
+   `--health-{cmd,interval,timeout,retries}`

 Commands shown: